-When you think of creating an online course do you automatically picture a project that takes you weeks or months to complete?
-Are you’re under the impression that an online course has to be like 8 modules with 20+ hours of content?
+When you think of creating an online class do you automatically picture a project that takes you weeks or months to complete?

 Once upon a time, I thought the same thing too!
-But then I tapped into the niche of high-demand, short online courses and now it’s one of my favorite ways of sharing what I know and earning a living!
+But then I tapped into the niche of high-demand, short online classes and now it’s one of my favorite ways of sharing what I know and earning money online!

 Free Class: How to Teach a Class on Skillshare

-A few years ago, I joined a new challenge for teachers who had already published a class on Skillshare, but needed motivation to create more classes.
+A few years ago, I joined a new challenge for teachers who had already published a class on Skillshare.
+I needed motivation to create more classes and the challenge definitely helped!

-Around this time, Skillshare had just started sharing information that showed the students on their platform actually preferred shorter, bite-sized classes that were 25 minutes in length or less over longer classes.
+Around this time, Skillshare had just started sharing information that showed the students on their platform actually preferred shorter, bite-sized classes that were 25 minutes in length over longer classes.

 I released a bite-sized video class on Skillshare that was only 24 minutes long.
 Here’s a snapshot of the class page: